mbrosda/public/Azure/060_Storage.md

 Start-AzVM -ResourceGroupName $rgName -Name $vmName
 ````

-## Creating a VHD file from an online disk
+## Creating a VHD file from an online disk / shrink VHD disk size

 Follow the instructions for [Disk2vhd](https://docs.microsoft.com/de-de/sysinternals/downloads/disk2vhd) by Mark Russinovich

+Here are some additional information about how to shrink the size of a VM's VHD file: https://roadtoalm.com/2016/10/25/shrink-the-physical-size-of-an-azure-virtual-machine-vhd/